Chairman’s report 2007 - 2008

 The provision of weekend residential workshops

-Nine weekend residential workshops were held this year They catered for 59 newcomers, and 31 returning for the Improvers workshops.
-As these are put on depending on demand, it shows an increased awareness of their existence and usefulness.
+Eight weekend residential workshops were held this year: four for beginners, and four for those who had already attended a beginners workshop.
+The beginner workshops catered for 46 newcomers, and the Improvers workshops catered for 31 returnees.
+As these are put on depending on demand, it shows a continuing awareness of their existence and usefulness.

 The promotion of the concept of individual privacy in the design of public toilets